rwpeterson/tagger/tagtools/doc/tags_format.md

 record for as many tags as we have.
 Ideally, the format would start with a header or "magic number" to help identity the file.

-This approach has the disadvantages of requiring custom parsing to be written by hand in every language using this format, likely introducing bugs.
+This approach has the disadvantages of requiring custom parsers to be written by hand in every language using this format, likely introducing bugs.
 It also leaves some efficiency on the table, as the i64s in our case are nonnegative and usually small, so a variable-length encoding